danian95/InstDocs/docs/source/chem442/manual/familiarization/PELambda1050.rst

 ~~~~~~~~~

 1. Make sure the power is on to the spectrometer.
-2. Open the PerkinElmer UV WinLab software and log in with Analyst.
+2. Open the :program:`PerkinElmer UV WinLab` software and log in with Analyst.
 3. This instrument uses “methods”.
 Select the **CHEM322 Instrument
    Familiarization** method.
 4. Click Start.
 The instrument will ask you to remove the samples to